 1. Clearly label both ends for easy identification.

-2. Assign colors to cable types (e.g., blue for data, red for power) for quick recognition.
+2. Assign colors to cable types (e.g., blue for data, and red for power) for quick recognition.

 3. Use zip ties or Velcro straps to group cables heading to the same destination.